dexiouz/100DaysOfCode/README.md

 Now lets set flex-flow to column and set the .box width to 100px and lets try justify-content and align-items. pic 4 use align-items and justify-content only.

+###Day28
+**Focus:** Flex-order:
+The flex-order property is used to set the order of flex items.
+The default order of flex-items is a value of zero.
+So the way it works is that the lower number comes first and the highest number comes last.

+###Day29
+**Focus:** rEVIEW PREVIOUS WORKS ON FLEX-BOX.

+###Day30
+**Focus:** CSS
+CSS is a collection of rules.
+Each rule targets a specific tag or element on a HTML document.
+The rules come in two components :
+SELECTOR: DECLARATION

+###Day31
+**Focus:** CSS
+There are three ways to add CSS styling viz: inline styling, embedded style sheets and External stylesheets.
+The best is the external stylesheet.
+ The inline styling is time consuming, messy and tricky to manage.
+It is only good for specialised rules.
+  For Embedded styling, it is time consuming too , difficult to update and maintain.
+It is only good for making speecific page styles.
+  The external stylesheet is quicker and easier.
+  It affects all the tags in all the html pages.